 - Remote Caregiver in Minnesota and North Dakota — uses technology to support senior caregivers as they take care of older loved ones

 In this one-minute video, a Volunteer Companion shares her experiences:

-Phase I, which targeted seniors in Minnesota and North Dakota, helped improve the health and quality of life for over 1,100 older adults in 70 rural communities throughout rural areas of each state.
+Phase I, which targeted seniors in Minnesota and North Dakota, helped improve the health and quality of life for over 1,550 older adults in 80 rural communities in each state.
 More than 130 partners and stakeholders were actively engaged in the Collaborative's related programs.
 Volunteers (including 25 Volunteer Companions) logged in over 6,000 hours and 63,000 miles.
 An evaluation of the participants found that: